 (also known as: kettle logic [form of], internal contradiction [form of], logical inconsistency [form of])

-Description: In terms of a fallacious argument, one or more propositions are asserted that cannot both possibly be true.
-In a more general sense, holding one or more views/beliefs that cannot be all be true together.
+Description: In terms of a fallacious argument, two or more propositions are asserted that cannot both possibly be true.
+In a more general sense, holding two or more views/beliefs that cannot be all be true together.
 Quotes from Yogi Berra (even if apocryphal) are great examples of fallacies, especially inconsistencies.

 "I never said most of the things I said." - Yogi Berra

 Explanation: I know this requires no explanation, and I don't mean to insult your intelligence, but for consistency's sake, I will explain.
 If he had said those things, then he said them, which is a contradiction to his claim that he never said them.

 "Nobody goes there anymore.
 It's too crowded." - Yogi Berra

 Explanation: Again, I apologize, but here it goes...
 If "nobody" went there, then it could not possibly be crowded, since "crowded" implies too many people are there.

 Exception: One needs to be able to explain how the beliefs are not inconsistent.